ploomber/sql/docs/intro-to-dashboards-and-apps/connecting-etl-to-dashboard-with-voila.md

 It then stores the tables into a database file under `/pipeline/data/database` called `car_data.duckdb`.
 We can connect our dashboard to the DuckDB instance and generate queries for our visualizations.

-The `%sql` magic command allows us to connect to the database and query the data.
-The `duckdb:///` prefix specifies the database type and location.
-The `../data/database/car_data.duckdb` path specifies the location of the database relative to the notebook.
-The `%sql` magic command is used in the following code cells to create CTE's for generating visualizations.

 <b>Note:</b> The `../` prefix is not required if the database is in the same directory as the notebook.

 The pipeline process entailed above can be better understood with the following diagram: